-Surety Reduction Applications may be obtained online, by phone at 704-821-1314, or emailing Marhonda Smith, Contracts and Bonds Administrator at email@example.com.
+Surety Reduction Applications may be obtained online, by phone at 704-821-1314, or by emailing Todd Huntsinger, Director of Engineering, at email@example.com.

-Surety Release Applications can be obtained online, by phone at 704-821-1314, or emailing Marhonda Smith, Contracts and Bonds Administrator at firstname.lastname@example.org.
+Surety Release Applications can be obtained online, by phone at 704-821-1314, or by emailing Todd Huntsinger, Director of Engineering, at firstname.lastname@example.org.
 Upon approved release, notification is sent to the Developer or Builder along with the original surety documents.
 Checks to return Cash Sureties are issued by the Finance Department and are sent – usually within 7-10 business days.